 A Vertical skimo race is very simple: first one to the top wins.
 No transitions, no skiing.
 This is a racing classification designed to figure out who is the fittest alpine athlete that knows how to skin uphill.
 Although not many such races are held stateside, it’s commonly featured for one day at World Cup events in Europe.
 The Verticalp ski is designed to win such races.

-Stealth describes both this race ski, and the way that Aski snuck up on the skimo world.
-Seemingly out of nowhere, the well-financed Italian company is cranking out a full line of amazing skis using an innovative construction process.
+Stealth describes both this race ski and the way that Aski snuck up on the skimo world.
+Seemingly out of nowhere, the Italian company is cranking out a full line of amazing skis using an innovative construction process.
 After years of research and development, the CarbonShell racing ski has arrived.
-Feel the unique flex and performance of the Aski platform trimmed do..
+The Stealth features the unique flex-pattern and performance of the Aski platform t..

 As the successor to the acclaimed Ultimate 65, the Backland UL has some big shoes to fill.
 That’s big in the sense of reputation, not size.
 These are skimo racing skis, after all.
 The new UltraLight, or UL, series features a redesigned tip, with a slimmer crown to slice through powder and crud.
 Atomic also added a new Fiber Grid layer which enhances durability even further (the Ult..

 $699.95 From $548.96